 New England Aster Flowers

 A wildflower member of the Asteraceae family and native to the eastern and central United States, New England aster flowers are generally found in meadows and other moist, well draining soils.
 The New England aster plant has medium green to gray-green foliage with an odor somewhat reminiscent of turpentine when crushed.
 Don't let the unpleasant aroma put you off, however.
-This plant provides stunning rose to lilac or deep purple blooms in mass plantings within native species gardens, low-lying areas, along roadsides and around tree lines.
-The brilliant blooms make great cut flowers, and are longer lasting in water than its cousin the New York aster (A. novi belgi).
+This plant provides stunning rose to lilac or deep purple blooms in mass plantings within native species gardens, low-lying areas, along roadsides, and around tree lines.
+The brilliant blooms make great cut flowers and are longer lasting in water than its cousin the New York aster (A. novi belgi).
 The floral display provides color long into the waning days of summer.
 Other varieties of New England aster flowers are available for the home garden as well and will provide additional color.
 These include:

-- ‘Barr's Pink' blooms are rose-colored, semi-double flowers on a 3 ½ foot tall plant.
+- ‘Barr's Pink' blooms are rose colored, semi-double flowers on a 3 ½ foot (1 m.) tall plant.

-- ‘September Beauty' blooms a deep red on 3 ½ foot tall plants.
+- ‘September Beauty' blooms a deep red on 3 ½ foot (1 m.) tall plants.

 How to Grow New England Asters

 Growing New England asters, as with other aster plants, is easy.
 This particular aster variety prefers full to partial sun in USDA plant hardiness zones 4 through 8.
 Propagate by seed or division when growing New England asters.
 Although a bit more difficult to grow from seed, it is well worth the effort.
 Surface sow in the spring in an area of rich, moist soil as these plants tend to wilt in poorly drained clay.
-The New England aster will germinate in 21-45 days at a soil temperature of 65-75 degrees F. (8-24 C.).
+The New England aster will germinate in 21 to 45 days at a soil temperature of 65 to 75 degrees F. (8-24 C.).
 These late summer through early fall bloomers spread 2 to 4 feet (0.6-1 m.) with a height of 1 to 6 feet (0.3-2 m.).
 When planting make sure to provide good air circulation, keeping in mind the large spreading area.

 New England Aster Care